-A febrile seizure is a convulsion in young children that may be caused by a spike in body temperature, often from an infection.
-Watching your child experience a febrile seizure can be alarming.
-And, although a febrile seizure may last only a few minutes, it may seem like an eternity to you.
+A febrile seizure is a convulsion in a child that may be caused by a spike in body temperature, often from an infection.
+Your child's having a febrile seizure can be alarming, and the few minutes it lasts can seem like an eternity.

-Febrile seizures represent a unique response of a young child's brain to fever.
-Fortunately, febrile seizures aren't as dangerous as they may look.
-They're usually harmless and typically don't indicate a long-term or ongoing problem.
-You can help your child by keeping him or her safe during a febrile seizure and offering comfort afterward.
+Febrile seizures represent a unique response of a child's brain to fever, usually the first day of a fever.
+Fortunately, they're usually harmless and typically don't indicate an ongoing problem.
+You can help by keeping your child safe during a febrile seizure and by comforting him or her afterward.

-After a febrile seizure, call your doctor to have your child evaluated as soon as possible.
+Call your doctor to have your child evaluated as soon as possible after a febrile seizure.

 A child having a febrile seizure may: